wadmp/newdocs/docs/src/tutorials/move-a-device/README.md

 WebAccess/DMP follows the [LightWeightM2M](https://www.omaspecworks.org/what-is-oma-specworks/iot/lightweight-m2m-lwm2m/) protocol for "Client-Initiated Bootstrap", using "Certificate mode with Enrollment over Secure Transport" for maximum security.

-You do not need to understand this protocol in order to follow this procedure, but it may provide some useful background information.
+You do not need to understand this procedure to follow it, but it may provide helpful background information.

-What you do need to understand is that a WebAccess/DMP server installation actually comprises several individual "servers":
+What you do need to understand is that a WebAccess/DMP server installation comprises several individual "servers":

 ![summary block diagram](./summary.png)

-The Bootstrap Server is used to direct the Client to one or more Management Servers.
+The Bootstrap Server is used to direct the client to one or more Management Servers.

 During a bootstrap procedure, the Bootstrap Server provides two things to the client:
 1. The address of the Management Server which will manage the device;
-2. A security certificate which the client can use to identify itself to that Management Server.
+2. A security certificate that the client can use to identify itself to that Management Server.

 The Management Server performs all of the actual device management tasks: firmware upgrade, device configuration, device monitoring, etc.

-The Management Server may occasionally direct the Client to download a file from the Content Server, but for the purposes of this discussion the Content Server is irrelevant.
+The Management Server may occasionally direct the client to download a file from the Content Server, but the Content Server is irrelevant for this discussion.

 ### Client configuration